Aaronius/penpal/README.md

 Penpal is a promise-based library for securely communicating with iframes via postMessage.
 The parent window can call methods exposed by iframes, pass arguments, and receive a return value.
 Similarly, iframes can call methods exposed by the parent window, pass arguments, and receive a return value.
 Easy peasy.

-The total size of the library is approximately 4 KB minified.
+The total size of the library is approximately 5 KB minified and 2 KB gzipped.

 ## Installation